eunicejoh/INST126-Fall2020-Final-Project/README.md

 Our goal is to provide a comparison of nutritional values of different cereals to inform consumers about their cereal choices as well as encourage healthier eating habits.

 ## Installation
 Please ensure that Jupyter Lab or Jupyter Notebook is downloaded.
-Additionally, please have a cereal.csv file on hand, within the relevant folder.
-Then, run the ipynb file in a new Jupyter Lab tab.
+Additionally, please have a cereal.csv file on hand.
+Then, run the ipynb file in a new Jupyter Lab or Notebook.

 ## How It Works